 There was also news recently that technology investment in London (and the UK) is soaring in spite of Brexit.
 Hammerson and Westfield have recognised the value tech brings and have invested heavily to entice, immerse, and engage their guests by filling redundant retail space with games and promotional outlets to drive footfall and grow sales for participating retailers.

-Brands and retailers want to be part of the shopping centre experience now, so it’s confusing when you see familiar high street names on the brink of failure; what’s going to happen with House of Fraser and ToysRUs?
-In recent days, it has been confirmed 25% of ToysRUs’ UK portfolio will close.
+Brands and retailers want to be part of the shopping centre experience now, so it’s confusing when you see familiar high street names on the brink of failure.
+In recent weeks, ToysRUs confirmed all stores will close, New Look are closing stores and Maplin has confirmed redundancies and stores are hosting huge sales

-With the shot in the arm Westfield and Hammerson are offering through their “Leisure vision”, why can’t HoF and TRU recognise the opportunities presented?
+With the shot in the arm Westfield and Hammerson are offering through their “Leisure vision”, why couldn’t New Look, ToysRUs and Maplin recognise the opportunities presented?

 What could be the reasons they’re failing?

 Units too large to draw customers in?

 Poor marketing, offers, and communication?